-- Honors in Linguistics is separate from the Honors College.
-Anyone may pursue Honors in Linguistics.
+- Honors in Linguistics is separate from the Honors Program.
+Students may pursue Honors in Linguistics even if they have not had any previous affiliation with the Honors Program.

 - The only departmental requirement for Honors is the submission of an approved thesis.
 The College, however, additionally requires an overall GPA minimum of 3.4 across all courses, not just those in Linguistics.

 - Honors students may, but are not required to, register for one or two special independent study courses (LING 495/496, 1-3 credits, non-repeatable).
-These do count towards the limit of 6 independent study or experiential practice credits countable towards the degree.
+These do count towards the limit of 6 independent study or experiential practice credits allowed for the Linguistics major.

 The Possible Effects of Formal Second Language Instruction on Conscious Syntactic Knowledge of One's Native Language.